 With this type of ad platform, it's Pay Per Click (PPC), so you only pay for the advert when someone clicks on it.

 This might sound great, and it can be.
 But in a competitive niche, for example, personal injury law, you might be paying $75 and upwards to be in with a chance of getting in the top 3 ads.
+On the upside, you do know that the increase website traffic is high-value traffic.

 If you know where your target audience goes when they need news and information about their industry, then you can use that knowledge to your advantage.